chrisjbillington/tubes/README.md

 ### Installation ###

+Installation on Ubuntu (tested on 17.10 and 18.04) requires the package ``gir1.2-appindicator3-0.1`` (or newer), installable with apt-get.
+If on some other OS you'll need to get whatever packages allow you to use AppIndicators.
+On gnome-shell, the appindicators gnome shell extension is also required (installed by default in Ubuntu)

-It's one file, `tubes`, put it somewhere, chmod +x it and add it to your startup programs.
+Once you have whatever dependencies are required for AppIndicators to work on your DE, `tubes` is one file, put it somewhere, chmod +x it and add it to your startup programs.

-Installation on Ubuntu requres tha package ``gir1.2-appindicator3-0.1``, installable with apt-get.

-Once you have that, the following should do the trick:
+The following should do the trick:

 ```
 #!bash